Table of Contents

 The rapid spread of COVID-19 in our country and its consequences have caused some changes in our leisure and work patterns.
 Dental professionals have not been left behind and several medical organizations have launched protocols and clinical recommendations.
-Among the latter, the use of cetylpyridinium chloride (CPC) as a prophylactic measure prior to dental procedures to reduce the viral load in the oral cavity, with the aim of preventing the transmission of viral diseases in the dental clinic, stands out.
+Among the latter, the use of cetylpyridinium chloride (CPC) stands out as a prophylactic measure prior to dental procedures to reduce the viral load in the oral cavity, with the aim of preventing the transmission of viral diseases in the dental clinic.

 Do you want to know a little more about how your dental hygiene can be improved with Cetylpyridinium Chloride and what preventive effects it has?

-Although we already talked about it extensively in this post (link), if you want to avoid oral diseases you must follow some simple hygiene guidelines:
+Although we already talked about it extensively in this post, if you want to avoid oral diseases you must follow some simple hygiene guidelines:

 - Brush at least three times a day and supplement the brushing with an appropriate mouthwash.